bivex/git-calver/README.md

 - updates `VERSION.txt`
 - updates `CHANGELOG.md`
 - stages those files
-- creates a tag unless `--no-tag` is used
+- creates an annotated tag unless `--no-tag` is used
 - does not create the release commit for you

 Use this if you want to control the commit step manually.